huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 Anecdotally, we have noticed that performance gains don't really start showing when using `TransformerEngine` until a large majority of the layers in the model are made up of those two layers to replace.
 As a result, only larger models have shown performance improvements when the number of parameters is around and upwards of a few billion.

-There are many different arguments that can be passed to the `TransformerEngine` that customize how FP8 calculations are performed and what they do.
+The `TransformerEngine` can receive many different arguments that customize how it performs FP8 calculations and what they do.
 A full list of the arguments is available below:

 * `margin`: The margin to use for the gradient scaling.
 * `interval`: The interval to use for how often the scaling factor is recomputed.